wavemotion-dave/A8DS/readme.md

 Missing :
 ----------------------------------------------------------------------------------
-Not much.
 CART support is not included.
 The .ATX support is included but not fully tested so compatibility may be lower.
 In order to get proper speed on the older DS-LITE and DS-PHAT hardware, there is a Frame Skip option that defaults to ON for the older hardware (and OFF for the DSi or above).
 This is not perfect - some games will not be happy to have